BI8US/2024-marketplace-frontend/README.md

-# iti0302-2024-frontend
+# Marketplace Frontend

 This is the frontend part of the project.
-To start the whole application first read instructions, setup and start the backend part https://gitlab.cs.ttu.ee/datjul/iti0302-2024-backend
+To start the whole application first read instructions, setup and start the [backend part](https://github.com/BI8US/2024-marketplace-backend)

 ## Technologies Used